Durgananda Jha

+Contemporary reactions

+In his posthumously published memoir, Jail Journal, the first democratically elected Prime Minister of Nepal, B.P.
+Koirala, recorded his reflections on Jha's execution while he was himself imprisoned at Sundarijal Jail.
+Upon hearing unconfirmed reports of the execution on 31 January 1964, Koirala noted his extreme agitation, writing that he struggled to believe the King would permit such a "horror".
+On 19 October, after the news was confirmed by newspapers, Koirala described himself as "shaken as never before," addressing Jha directly in his diary with the promise that his "martyrdom will not go in vain".

 Controversies

-A statue of Durganand Jha was proposed to replace King Mahendra in 1993, but his majesty government of Nepal within King Mahendra's son, King Birendra disapproved the proposal.
+A statue of Durganand Jha was proposed to replace King Mahendra in 1993, but his majesty's government of Nepal within King Mahendra's son, King Birendra disapproved the proposal.
 The democratic party which won the general election after the fall of Panchayat dictatorship sustained Kings position on not paying proper respect to Jha's sacrifice.
 This disregard has hurt the local sentiment, which they say hails in the government's pro-hill ethnic policies.
 Similar example is seen in erecting a statue of Bhanubhakta (a poet who translated Ramayan in Nepali) at Bhanu Chowk in Janakpur instead of a multitude of Maithili laureates.

 Influences

 Durgananda Jha was influenced by martyr Bhagat Singh of India.

 Recent development

 Widow of Durgananda Jha has been nominated as a member of constituent assembly by Madhesh-based party (Durgananda Jha was a member of Nepali Congress).